djalbat/murmuration/README.md

     npm install

-Remember that it is the aforementioned specific packages that you should install in most cases, however.
+Remember that it is the aforementioned specific packages that you should install in most cases.

 ## Usage

+Functionality across the specific packages is identical, aside from small differences in configuration and error handling, and is therefore covered here.

 ### Getting and releasing connections